jramke/fluid-ui/packages/docs/Resources/Private/Content/docs/core-concepts/arguments.md

 When building Components, you often want to make them configurable.
 This is done by defining arguments – we call them props – that can be passed to the component.

 Normally Fluid's [f:argument](https://docs.typo3.org/other/typo3/view-helper-reference/main/en-us/Global/Argument.html) ViewHelper is used to register template arguments.
-Fluid UI provides an `ui:prop` ViewHelper that extends the behavior of this ViewHelper.
+Fluid Primitives provides an `ui:prop` ViewHelper that extends the behavior of this ViewHelper.
 See more about [ui:prop](/docs/viewhelpers/prop).

 ## `rootId`